nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       The procedure to navigate, upload, select, insert, eject, delete, and boot from ISO files within ForensicVM.

    Media Panel
-      An interface section in the Autopsy VM used to manage ISO files.

-   Media Panel
-      A section within the Autopsy ForensicVM Client Plugin interface that allows users to manage different media files, including ISOs.
+      An interface section within the Autopsy ForensicVM Client Plugin used to manage different media files, including ISOs.

    Media Panel Separator
       A component in the ForensicVM Client Plugin to access the Media Panel.